OWASP/CheatSheetSeries/cheatsheets/Choosing_and_Using_Security_Questions_Cheat_Sheet.md

 - The user's current password.
 - Common strings such as "123" or "password".

-It is also beneficial to give the user some indication of the format that they should use to enter answers.
-This could be done through input validation, or simply by recommending that the user enters their details in a specific format.
-For example, when asking for a date, indicating that the format should be "DDMMYYYY" will mean that the user doesn't have to try and guess what format they entered when registering.

 ### Renewing Security Questions

 If the security questions are not used as part of the main authentication process, then consider periodically prompting the user to review their security questions and verify that they still know the answers.
 This should give them a chance to update any answers that may have changed (although ideally this shouldn't happen with good questions), and increases the likelihood that they will remember them if they ever need to recover their account.